Cumulocity-IoT/Cumulocity-Asset-overview-plugin/README.md

 ## What's new?

 *  **Support Measurements:** Now Asset Overview plugin support realtime measurement.
-Measurement can be configurebale in column 2 settings.
+Measurement can be configurable in column 2 settings.

 *  **Improved Column 2 Settings:** For the column 2 either the user can choose the configurable columns or can select the measurements for the device or assets.